-This warning light comes on when the key is turned to " [" (on), and then goes off once the engine is started.
+This warning light comes on when the key is turned to "[]" (on), and then goes off once the engine is started.
 If the warning light remains on or comes on after the engine is started, the EPS system may not be working correctly.
 When this occurs, have a Yamaha dealer check the EPS system.

-The electrical circuit of the warning light can be checked by turning the key to " []" (on).
+The electrical circuit of the warning light can be checked by turning the key to "[]" (on).
 If the warning light does not come on, have a Yamaha dealer check the electrical circuit.

-- If the engine is stopped using the engine stop switch and the key is in the " []" (on) position, the EPS warning light comes on to indicate that the power assistance for the steering is not functioning. - If the steering load is too heavy (i.e., excessive steering use when the ATV is traveling at a slow speed), the power assist is reduced to protect the EPS motor from overheating.
+• If the engine is stopped using the engine stop switch and the key is in the " [] " (on) position, the EPS warning light comes on to indicate that the power assistance for the steering is not functioning.
+If the steering load is too heavy (i.e., excessive steering use when the ATV is traveling at a slow speed), the power assist is reduced to protect the EPS motor from overheating.

-Four-wheel-drive indicator light "H" (YFM70KDXH)
+On-Command four-wheel-drive indicator light "躁"

-This indicator light comes on when the drive lever is set to the "4WD" position.
+This indicator light comes on when the On-Command four-wheel-drive switch is set to the "4WD" position.